-Parker James is exploring double majors in finance and operations and supply chain management.
+Parker James is graduating in May 2017 with double majors in Finance and Operations and Supply Chain Management.
 When not studying or playing sports, he is active in the Business Honors Program and the Army Reserve Officer Training Corps.

 What major(s) are you pursuing and why?